Schedule your first service today and get 50% off!

 A pet-safe yard creates peace of mind.
 Start with these smart moves:

-- Learn how mosquitoes can breed in tiny puddles, even ones as small as a bottle cap.
+• Learn how mosquitoes can breed in tiny puddles, even in amounts of standing water as small as a bottle cap, according to the CDC.

 If mosquitoes already feel relentless, we recommend choosing the best outdoor mosquito control Southeast Idaho has to offer—something gentle on pets, but tough on pests.